 Blackberries – Fresh or Frozen

-Take advantage of summer blackberries and try this easy sauce. it works beautifully with roast salmon too.
+Take advantage of summer blackberries and try this easy sauce. it works beautifully with roast salmon and seared duck breast as well.
 No fresh blackberries?
 Frozen, thawed blackberries will work as well.

 For tips on trimming pork tenderloin, see photos in this post.